 The location of the Port Market in an ecological building that overlooks a stunning view of the Tel-Aviv Port, along with the collection of quality stores offering local and international products has made the Port a genuine gastronomic wonderland.

-Nine years have passed since the Port Market opened its doors to foodies, becoming a healthy, tasty alternative to industrial food.
+Ten years have passed since the Port Market opened its doors to foodies, becoming a healthy, tasty alternative to industrial food.
 The people behind the stores and booths at the Port Market are the culinary cultural leaders in Israel, offering every day premium meat, fish and fresh seafood, boutique cheeses, aromatic olive oil, olives and spreads, fresh pasta, handmade sausages, spices, legumes, beers and wine from around the world, bread and pastries baked on site, premium ingredients and of course unique vegetables and fruit.

 The farmers market celebrates Israeli agricultural produce, bringing to the forefront the people of the land who work hard for every seed, plant, grain, fruit and vegetable.
 Every morning, local, seasonal premium products arrive at the Port Market.